By AMY STOCKWELL

 From a young age, we are told that our value is based on our outer-shell.
 And the more that we are told that the important thing is to look good, the more we are likely to start looking at ourselves as objects that should be criticised and upgraded.

 You aren’t an object.
 You are a person.
 Stop standing outside yourself and criticising what you see.
 Stained glass windows look average from the outside of buildings.
 It isn’t until you stand inside with the light shining in that you can see how beautiful they are.

 6. You aren’t the problem

 Sure, it’s a cliché, but you are, in fact, the solution.
 Stop buying into talk about how you and others look.
 Don’t talk yourself (or others) down.
 Be part of a movement that says that women should not be defined by their appearance.
 Be part of a culture that says that appearance and gender should have no bearing on success or happiness.
-Compliment yourself, your children and others on their efforts, achievements, ideas, wisdom, energy, personalities and contributions – rather than their appearance.
+To boost your self esteem and that of those around you, compliment yourself, your children and others on their efforts, achievements, ideas, wisdom, energy, personalities and contributions – rather than their appearance.
 In doing so, you’ll boost your own confidence and help others to boost theirs.

 For nearly 25 years Fernwood has been helping women feel fit and fabulous through pioneering health and fitness programs and expert advice.

 With 70 clubs Australia-wide, Fernwood Fitness are modern full-service fitness clubs with a huge range of group exercise classes, top of the line equipment and cardio gear, passionate personal trainers and food coaches, and a friendly motivating environment.

 All of our clubs offer FREE breakfast and toiletries which adds to the unique Fernwood exercise environment.